 For sample provisions to insert into existing leases, visit: Residential High-Performance Leasing Sample Language and Provisions

-We’re expecting to add this in summer 2018.
-Please check back.
+We’re expecting to add this at a later date.
+Please check back at a later date.

 Do you own or are you building a green multifamily project and want to participate as a case study?
 Let us know.
 Case studies allow builders and owners to share lessons learned and increase the visibility of their project while demonstrating sustainability and management leadership.
 Case studies must be pursuing a known green certification such as LEED, Living Building Challenge, or WELL Building.
 Contact the Green Building Program for more information.